kyma-project/kyma/docs/kyma/10-08-cant-download-img.md

   POD: tiller-deploy-f88ff7869-z5cmx: ERROR: MountVolume.SetUp failed for volume "tiller-certs" : secrets "tiller-secret" not found
   ```

-This message shows that the installation fails because the required Docker image cannot be downloaded from a Google Container Registry address.
-Minikube can't download the image because its DNS server cannot resolve the image's address.
+This message shows that the installation fails because the required Docker image can't be downloaded from a Google Container Registry address.
+Minikube can't download the image because its DNS server can't resolve the image's address.

 If you get this error, check if any process is listening on port `53`.
 Run: